 If you’re too good as number one in sales …

-You’re playing poker with a dead man’s hand
+You’re a gunslinger who’s playing poker with a dead man’s hand

 If you are too good as number one in sales, you’re one of the baddest assed professionals in your business.
 You may be the latest wunderkind, whiz kid, rock star, or the most unruffled seasoned veteran.
 You think the pat hand you’re holding of a full house with jacks and sevens is a winning hand.